Tenfold supports its member organisations to improve services and opportunities for people with learning disabilities.

 Our aim is to drive positive change.
 We do this by connecting people, sharing information, campaigning, networking and events and being passionate about what we do!

-We currently have around 100 member organisations, all voluntary, community and faith sector organisations who work with and for people who have learning disabilities in Leeds.
+Tenfold has almost 100 member organisations, all voluntary, community and faith sector organisations who work with and for people who have learning disabilities in Leeds.

 We facilitate strong relationships across our membership by working across all sectors, using partnership working, facilitating collaboration, bringing members together and connecting with decision makers.